 “Our age enjoys the benefit of the age preceding, and often knows more than it, not indeed because our intelligence outstrips theirs, but because we depend on the strength of others and on the abundant learning of our ancestors.
 We are like dwarfs sitting on the shoulders of giants so that we are able to see more and further than they, not indeed by the sharpness of our own vision or the height of our bodies, but because we are lifted up on high and raised aloft by the greatness of giants.”
 Isaac Newton echoed this sentiment in a letter to his rival Robert Hooke, in 1675 with the retort, “If I have seen further it is by standing on the shoulders of Giants.”

-Anatomically modern humans originated in Africa around 200 thousand years ago and according to a 2019 study, scientists now hypothesize that our ancestral homeland was in northern Botswana—not in East Africa, as previously thought.
+Anatomically modern humans originated in Africa around 200 thousand years ago.
+According to a 2019 study, scientists now hypothesize that our ancestral homeland was in northern Botswana—not in East Africa, as previously thought.
 Based on archaeological, linguistic and climatic evidence, as well as mitochondrial DNA (passed down from mother to daughter), the paper’s co-authors assert that we are all descended from Khoisan hunter-gatherers who lived in vast wetlands encompassing Botswana’s Okavango Delta and the Makgadikgadi regions.

 The science of extinction began as a whisper at the start of the 18th century, but much like Darwin’s theory of evolution, the very idea of it was unthinkable—even heresy.
 In challenging Western orthodoxy, one was challenging God by extension.
 However, as more specimens were unearthed within the American colonies, the mountain of evidence against Creationism became too monumental to suppress.